Flammable-Duck/polybar-aesthetic/README.md

 1:git clone https://github.com/SAMPAIAO/polybar-aesthetic

-2:The installation is so easy,it's only yous run the command: sh install_script.sh
+2:The installation is so easy,it's only you run the command: sh install_script.sh
 ![alt text](https://i.imgur.com/IePmDY1.png)
-will open this screen (choose the theme you want)
+will open this screen (choose the theme of you want)

 ########################################################